 Different species are likely to have different rates of resource uptake.
-In our simulation, we assume a trade-off between rates of resource uptake at high resource availability and rates of resource uptake at low resource availability (Figure 2c).
-This means that species which grow rapidly early in the season when resource availability is high will stop growing and produce seed earlier (Figure 2b).
-In contrast, species that grow slowly early in the growing season will to persist later into the season when resource availability is low.
+In our simulation, we assume a trade-off between rates of resource uptake at high resource availability and rates of resource uptake at low resource availability (Figure 3c).
+This means that species which grow rapidly early in the season when resource concentration is high will stop growing and produce seeds earlier (Figure 3b).
+In contrast, species that grow slowly early in the growing season will persist later into the season when resource concentration is low.